Inexplicable768/Inexplicable768/README.md

 HTML & CSS - Advanced

-I would like to at some point use: Java, .NET, C#, Fortran, Lua, or Go
+I would like to at some point use: .NET, C#, Fortran, Lua, or Go

 Programming is fun, but remember its important to connect with the real world too.
 I do that, and im pretty content as a result.